 Students will be recognised for their academic progress and awarded a degree from Paris-U upon completing coursework and compliance with our requirements and obligations, including academic discipline and integrity.
 In the case of students who pursue dual degrees or programs with our partners, they may also receive additional diplomas or certifications from these institutions.

 It’s important to note that every country, institution, and region has specific rules and criteria for recognizing academic progress and qualifications.
 The recognition and acceptance of degrees are subjective decisions made by the relevant agencies, government authorities, or in accordance with regional policies, as per international norms.
-While Paris-U’s degrees are accredited, align with competency frameworks, and are subject to internal and external assessments, this does not automatically guarantee recognition or acceptance.
-Paris-U and its partners do not provide a guarantee of such recognition.
+While Paris-U’s degrees are accredited by an independence accreditor, align with competency frameworks, and are subject to internal and external assessments, this does not automatically guarantee recognition or acceptance.
+Paris-U and its partners do not provide a guarantee of recognition in any country for any purpose, including employment, teaching, research supervision, and any other purposes.

 Paris-U strives to protect personal information by strictly adhering to regulations, ensuring information safety and security, and implementing the EU’s GDPR (General Data Protection Regulation).